 Share this Post

-The Internet of Things (IoT), a collective term for sensored and Internet-connected devices, continues to connect the world in ways we never imagined.
-While initially enabling users to monitor and control a limited number of physical objects, reductions in sensor size and cost allow for monitoring and control on a bigger and bigger scale.
-One study suggests that by 2025, the Internet of Things could become a whopping $11 trillion market.
-With such incredible economic promise, it is important to understand exactly what the Internet of Things can mean for you.
+The Internet of Things (IoT), a collective term relating to sensors and Internet-connected devices, continues to connect the world in ways we never imagined.
+IoT brings real-time visibility, enabling users to monitor and control physical assets.
+Reductions in sensor size and cost allow for monitoring and control on a bigger and bigger scale.
+One study suggests that by 2025, IoT could become a whopping $11 trillion market.
+Such incredible economic promise emphasizes the importance of understanding the practical changes IoT can deliver to your enterprise.

-With the rise of smart meters, building automation systems, and sustainability initiatives a large part of the IoT’s future market will be commercially focused.
-So where can you expect the IoT to have the quickest impact?
-The answer, most likely in how you manage your utility usage.
+The rise of submetering, building automation systems, and sustainability initiatives suggest a large focus of IoT on the commercial market.
+So where can you expect IoT to have the quickest impact?
+The answer, most likely resides in how you manage utility usage.

-Let’s dig in a bit more and look at a few ways the Internet of Things and cloud utility data can save you time and money.
+Let’s dig in a bit more and look at a few ways IoT and cloud utility data can save you time and money.

 Real-time data enables a number of opportunities for increasing the effectiveness of energy management initiatives and saving costs, such as: